 There are two most significant differences with the Apple Pro Display XDR: the resolution (Apple's monitor is 6K) and the presence of the stand.

 But there are other interesting differences.
-The new Dell UltraSharp 32 HDR PremierColor uses mini-LEDs for the backlight, so you can enjoy 2,000 dimming zones compared to the 576 zones for Apple's Display XDR.
-This feature, combined with the 1,000 nits of peak brightness should allow you to reach a contrast level of 1,000,000 with active HDR mode.
-At least on a theoretical level, the high number of local dimming zones should significantly reduce blooming artifacts in particularly contrasty scenes.
-The screen alone weighs 11.31 kg.
-If we add the cables and supports, the whole thing will weigh 24.33 kg.
+The new Dell UltraSharp 32 HDR PremierColor uses mini-LEDs for backlighting, giving you 2,000 independent dimming zones compared to Apple's Display XDR's 576.
+This, combined with a peak brightness of 1,000 nits, contrast ratio of 1,000,000 with HDR enabled.
+At least theoretically, the high number of local dimming zones should significantly reduce blooming artifacts in high-contrast scenes.
+The monitor alone weighs 11.31 kg.
+With cables and stands included, the total weight is 24.33 kg.

-But its peculiarities do not stop there.
-The monitor incorporates a special colorimeter that allows you to perform calibration even with the PC turned off.
-The color coverage for this display is 99.8% DCI-P3, 93% Adobe RGB, and 83% BT2020.
-This screen will be available first on the American market this November 5 for a price of $5,000.
+But its features don't stop there.
+The monitor includes a special colorimeter that allows you to perform calibration even with your PC turned off.
+Color coverage for this screen is 99.8% DCI-P3, 93% Adobe RGB, and 83% BT.2020.
+This monitor will be available first in the US market on November 5th for $5,000.